 Our ESG analysis aims to establish the quality of an investee company's reporting, transparency and disclosures.
-We view it as an important aspect to assess the disclosures of all our investee companies (annual reports, proxy materials and sustainability data) to get an understanding of how a company reports and discloses and the level of transparency.
-We therefore would not rely purely on external or 3rd party analysis or scores regarding companies' reporting and processes, but view this as an important part of our company monitoring.
+We view it as an important aspect to assess the disclosures of all our investee companies (annual reports, proxy materials and sustainability data) and to discuss structures, processes and risk management to get a fuller understanding of how a company manages material risks and operates on an on-going basis.
+We therefore would not rely purely on external or 3rd party analysis or scores regarding companies' ESG quality, but view this as an important part of our company monitoring.